-Dermatomyositis (DM) and Polymyositis (PM) are two similar and rare chronic (long-term) diseases that affect the muscles.
+Dermatomyositis and Polymyositis are two similar and rare chronic (long-term) diseases that affect the muscles.
 They cause inflammation in the muscles that leads to weakness but not usually pain or swelling.
-The most significant difference between DM and PM in terms of symptoms is that a rash also occurs with DM that does not occur with PM.
+The most significant difference between Dermatomyositis and Polymyositis in terms of symptoms is that a rash also occurs with Dermatomyositis that does not occur with Polymyositis .

 When dermatomyositis and polymyositis are severe, they can cause problems with things like swallowing.
 This is serious because it can cause a person to choke or breathe things into their lungs.
 In the rarest and worst of cases, it can even impact the muscle of the heart and the muscles used for breathing.

-DM and PM are autoimmune diseases, meaning that they occur when the body’s immune system attacks its own healthy cells and tissues.
-The reason why it does this is not well understood.
+Dermatomyositis and Polymyositis are autoimmune diseases, meaning that they occur because the body’s immune system is attacking its own healthy cells and tissues.
+The reason why it does this in some people is not well understood.
 When the body’s immune system is “activated” in this way, it can make a person feel very tired, similar to when they have the flu.

 It can take a while before a person notices the muscle weakness since it happens gradually, usually over several months.
 People with myositis might start to have trouble getting up from a chair, climbing the stairs, or lifting things above their head.